coolcoolhua/CFO/README.md

    - nngraph: `luarocks install nngraph`
 3. After the installation and configuration of **Virtuoso**, run `bash data_preprocess.sh` to finish preprocessing

+For this version, set virtuoso at your ~ path because there is a cp command to copy the virtuoso into you CFO/KnowledgeBase/ directory.

 # Training

 1. Focused Lableing